Florune/florune-documentation/src/services/payments.md

 * **Cost-effective** for high-value and regular payments
 * **Automated enforcement** via smart contracts
 * **Secure, transparent lifecycle**
-* **Compatible with Pledge Contracts** for more complex workflows

 ---

 ### **2. Pledge Contracts**

 **Purpose:**
-Pledge Contracts extend escrow functionality to **larger, milestone-based, or complex agreements**, making them ideal for **enterprise-grade projects** and **high-value contracts** requiring multiple stages, verification, or document linkage.
+Pledge Contracts extend escrow functionality to **larger, progressive, or complex agreements**, making them ideal for **enterprise-grade projects** and **high-value contracts** requiring multiple payments on agreement, verification, or document linkage.

 **Key Features:**

-* **Milestones & partial payouts** — release funds based on verified project stages
+* **Milestones & partial payouts** — flexible progressive payments, multiple payment linkage
 * **Revocable & rollback options** for flexible risk management
-* **Document & signature binding** — ensures legal enforceability and auditability
+* **Document binding** — sync with document, automated on-chain verification and authentication, ensures enforceability and auditability
 * **One-time creation fee** with **0% ongoing fees**
 * Example: **33 Rune** per contract deployment
 * Fully integrates with **Verifiable Documents**, syncing payout conditions with document status

 **How It Works:**

-1. Contract creator defines milestones and corresponding payouts
+1. Contractor deploy verifiable document contract and enter document contract DID for pledge contarct creation
 2. Funds are deposited into the Pledge Contract smart contract
-3. As each milestone is verified, funds are released automatically
+3. As each parties verify document, funds are released automatically
-4. All contract terms, payments, and document interactions are **cryptographically secured and auditable**
+4. All contract terms, payments, and document interactions are on-chain and **cryptographically secured and auditable**

+Note: Pledge contract is an sovereign contract and can operate without linking to verifiable document contract

 **Use Cases:**

 * Enterprise Software Development: Payment released as each development milestone is completed
-* Licensing or Procurement: Funds unlocked when verified deliverables or documentation are submitted
+* Licensing or Procurement: Funds unlocked when contractee verify document and approve delivery of service
 * Complex Freelance Projects: Large creative or consulting projects with multi-phase deliverables
 * Document-Linked Agreements: Synchronize payments with signed verifiable documents to ensure accountability
 * Cross-Border B2B Deals: Ensures high-value payments execute reliably across jurisdictions